Tatsuya-Nonogaki/export-ADData/README.md

 - Compare two CSV files of AD users or groups.
 - Comparison is done with sAMAccountName as the key.
 - Show difference of DistinguishedName, or absence on one side.
+- Optionally output also entries with no difference.
 - Output a CSV file or to the PS console.

 ## Prerequisites